ljw1004/csharpspec/csharp/expressions.md

 #### Anonymous object creation expressions

-An *anonymous-object-creation-expression* is used to create an object of an anonymous type.
+An *anonymous_object_creation_expression* is used to create an object of an anonymous type.

 ```antlr
 anonymous_object_creation_expression